Vision-CAIR/3DCoMPaT/2D/shape_classifier/README.md

 # 2D Shape Classification

-We provide here details about the
+We provide here details about the code for a simple 2D ResNet shape classifier trained on 3DCoMPaT.

 ### 0. Requirements
 To be updated.